Skip to main

-Play in the powder
+Play in the powder.

 While the Reno Tahoe area is known for its world-class skiing, there are plenty of winter activities to choose from.
 If you’re driving to Reno from the Bay Area, plan a rest stop at one of the snow parks in Tahoe along the way.
 The snow parks along Interstate 80 are maintained and provide parking for those who need to stretch their legs or want to venture out for some sledding, tubing or snowshoeing.